k3jph/k3jph.github.io/honors/coat-of-arms.md

-Additionally, my crest badge incorporates a feather, which is a significant symbol within Scottish heraldry and marks the badge bearer as an armiger—one entitled to bear arms.
+Additionally, my crest badge incorporates a feather, which is a significant symbol within Scottish heraldry and marks the badge bearer as an armiger--one entitled to bear arms.
 Traditionally, feathers on an armiger's badge are used to differentiate the wearer from other members of the clan who may also display the chief's crest badge.
 This distinction underscores the individual's recognized status and personal